Three days of learning and real-world application.

 crash course introduction

-Participants develop a common language around the fundamentals of human-centered design, in a way that’s approachable and understandable, while walking through the tools and mindsets that fuel human-centered design: how to seek inspiration from users, how to embrace the ambiguity inherent in user-centered design, and how to let doing lead your thinking, with an experimental mindset.
+Our crash course introduction to human-centered design helps participants develop a common language around the fundamentals of human-centered design, in a way that’s approachable and understandable, while walking through the tools and mindsets that fuel human-centered design: how to seek inspiration from users, how to embrace the ambiguity inherent in user-centered design, and how to let doing lead your thinking, with an experimental mindset.

 full [faux] design cycle